 Assemble differentiates between volunteers and non-volunteers through their role profile.
 Users with solely non-volunteer roles are not included in most reports and neither can the organisation set up opportunities (recruitment) for non-volunteer roles.

 It is possible to group roles together using role families.
 They are used mostly for reporting purposes as it allows a manager to see reports on all similar roles without having the need to select them all individually.
+Role families also help you quickly find role profiles within multiple places in Assemble, including filters.

 Draft/active/inactive role profiles